ScorchingShade/SyncAndDumpS3/README.md

 Use the following command to install SyncAndDumpS3 on your ubuntu machine-<br>
 `sudo snap install sync-and-dump-s3`
 <br>
-To use the software, use the command- `sync-and-dump-s3`
+To use the software, use the command-<br>
+`sync-and-dump-s3`

 ### Add Ons